yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     ]}');
     ```

-1. Create a table in the above created tablespace using the following command:
+1. Create a table in the tablespace using the following command:

     ```sql
     CREATE TABLE txndemo (